After receiving Zepbound (tirzepatide), you can start your weekly Zepbound routine.

 † Needle and syringe are not included with Zepbound.
 The needle and syringe recommended by your healthcare provider may look different than the needle and syringe shown.

-‡ Choose your injection site (for example, your stomach, thigh, or the back of your upper arm).
+ǁ Choose your injection site (for example, your stomach, thigh, or the back of your upper arm).
 You or another person can inject into your stomach area or thigh.
 Another person should give you the injection in the back of your upper arm.

-¶ Change (rotate) your injection site with each weekly injection.
+§ Change (rotate) your injection site with each weekly injection.
 You may use the same area of your body but be sure to choose a different injection site in that area.
 Do not use the same site for each injection.

 ‡Make sure these bottles are cleaned, emptied, and labeled before use.

-Zepbound dosing has to be increased gradually over time
+Zepbound dosing is increased gradually over time

 Keep up with your plan: You’ll work with your doctor to follow this step-by-step dosing process to see what dose works best for you.

-The Zepbound vial is available in the 2.5-mg and 5-mg doses.
-The Zepbound pen is available in the 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg doses.
+The Zepbound single-dose pen is available in the 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg doses.

-† The maximum dose is 15 mg injected under the skin (subcutaneously) once weekly.
+bThe maximum dose is 15 mg injected under the skin (subcutaneously) once weekly.

 Image description: